prince-chhirolya/Little-Lemon-By-Django/readme.md

-# Meta Frontend Developer Professional Certificate Project
+# Meta Frontend Developer Capston Project

 # Little Lemon Booking System
 The Little Lemon booking system is a project designed to help users manage and book appointments for their business.
 This project was created as part of the Meta Backend Developer Certificate program.